|

 driver under it.
 If you don't have hair spray, soapy water can be substituted.

-Heating the sleeves in hot water will temporarily expand them
+Heating the sleeves in hot water will temporarily expand them so

-they slide
+they slide on easier.

 Back to top